-Desert Tower Concept Desert Climate
+Desert Tower Concept,

-It is triangular in plan with a broad face directed to the south.
+The Desert Tower Concept is a case study in utilizing Cradle to Cradle Design’s biological and technical nutrient cycles.
 The south-facing portion of the building is conceived as the “technical” side; it is clad in a solar array that articulates to address the path of the sun and provides a shade scrim—reducing cooling loads while generating clean, renewable energy to meet those needs.
 In contrast, the north portion of the building is conceived as the “biological” side that contains the life support, mechanical, and core functions as well as spaces that celebrate the biological functions, such as “living machine” gardens.
 This portion of the building supports closed loop cycles of waste and nutrient flows, which reduce the load on the city’s infrastructure, and important waste and resource strategy in a community and region where such systems will be increasingly taxed.